Fernando Rivera y Moncada: Post-California duties

 Following his tenure as governor, in 1777 Rivera was reassigned as military commander (and vice-governor of The Californias) at Loreto.
 His final assignment was to recruit settlers for the new pueblo (secular settlement) of Los Ángeles, and transport them to Alta California via the overland route from northern Mexico.
-Although the settlers made it safely to southern California, Rivera and many of his soldiers were killed along with the local missionaries including Francisco Garcés, near the Mission-Pueblo settlement of Puerto de Purísima Concepción on the lower Colorado River during the revolt of the Quechan Indians in July of 1781.
+Although the settlers made it safely to southern California, Rivera and many of his soldiers were killed along with the local missionaries including Francisco Garcés, near the Mission-Pueblo settlement of Puerto de Purísima Concepción on the lower Colorado River during the revolt of the Quechan Indians in July 1781.
 The Quechan/Yuma Revolt of 1781 was a critical event, because the Native victory shut down overland transportation between Northern Mexico and Alta California for the next 50 years, ensuring that Spain, and later Mexico, would never be able to populate Alta California sufficiently to stave off the swarm of immigrants from eastern North America who would ultimately seize Alta California in the Mexican–American War of 1846–48.

 Rivera's family had to wait 19 years after his death before the Spanish government finally paid out to them the substantial sums that Rivera was owed for back pay.
 The delay was mostly due to the fact that most records of what Rivera had been advanced, as well as the actual sums that he had been advanced, had been either destroyed or captured by the Yuma Indians in the 1781 uprising.
 By the time the payments were finally made, Rivera's widow and three of his four children were already dead (though there were also grandchildren, who had suffered in poverty during the interim).